datahub-project/datahub/docs/developers.md

 ### `:metadata-models:generateDataTemplate` task fails with `java.nio.file.InvalidPathException: Illegal char <:> at index XX` error

 This is a known issue when building the project on Windows due a bug in the Pegasus plugin.
 Please build on a Mac or Linux instead.

+### Various errors related to `generateDataTemplate` or other `generate` tasks

+As we generate quite a few files from the models, it is possible that old generated files may conflict with new model changes.
+When this happens, a simple `./gradlew clean` should reosolve the issue.